Criminal Law

 Information About Witnesses

-If you claim to have an alibi for your whereabouts at the time of the alleged crime, you should provide your attorney with the name and contact information of anyone who can confirm that alibi.
+If you claim to have an alibi for your whereabouts at the time of the alleged crime, you should provide your lawyer with the name and contact information of anyone who can confirm that alibi.
 This may be crucial evidence in supporting, or rejecting, the defense in your criminal case.

 Were You Arrested?